Lee Miller: World War II

 Miller teamed up with American photojournalist David E. Scherman, a Life magazine correspondent, on many assignments, including the liberation of Paris, the Battle of Alsace, and the horrors of the Nazi concentration camps at Buchenwald and Dachau.
+She sent a telegram “I IMPLORE YOU TO BELIEVE THIS IS TRUE.” back to the British Vogue editor, Audrey Withers, urging her to publish photojournalism from the camps.
+She did this following a CBS broadcast from Buchenwald by Edward R. Murrow, and Richard Dimbleby's BBC broadcast from inside Bergen-Belsen to overcome people's disbelief at such atrocities.
+American and British Vogue published her reports headlined "BELIEVE IT" and "GERMANS ARE LIKE THIS."

-Scherman's iconic photograph of Miller sitting in the bathtub in Adolf Hitler's private apartment in Munich, with the dried mud of that morning's visit to Dachau on her boots deliberately dirtying Hitler's bathroom, was taken in the evening of April 30, 1945, coincidentally the same day that Hitler committed suicide.
+Scherman's iconic photograph of Miller sitting in the bathtub in Adolf Hitler's private apartment in Munich, with the dried mud of that morning's visit to Dachau on her boots deliberately dirtying Hitler's bathroom, was taken on the evening of April 30, 1945, coincidentally the same day that Hitler committed suicide.
 After posing for the bathtub photograph, Miller took a bath in the tub, and then slept in Hitler's bed.
 She was also photographed in Eva Braun's bed.

 During this period, Miller photographed dying children in a Vienna hospital, peasant life in post-war Hungary, corpses of Nazi officers and their families, and finally, the execution of former Hungarian Prime Minister László Bárdossy.
 After the war, she continued working for Vogue for another two years, covering fashion and celebrities.

-At the war's end, Miller's work as a wartime photojournalist continued as she sent telegrams back to the British Vogue editor, Audrey Withers, urging her to publish photographs from the camps.
-She did this following a CBS broadcast from Buchenwald by Edward R. Murrow, and Richard Dimbleby's BBC broadcast from inside Bergen-Belsen.
-This was in consequence of people's disbelief at such atrocities, when these broadcasters urged photographers to do what they could to show the public what they saw.